 So you’ve been dating this person for quite a while now and you start to notice the things that really bother you.
 Maybe it’s them being notoriously late all the time, being irresponsible, having a lack of ambition, procrastination, hygiene or attitude towards your closest friends – it makes you start to wonder if this relationship will work out.
 Then you two start fighting all the time over the most inconsequential things.
 You feel that your relationship is declining.

 This scenario may be compared to the late-cycle or decline phase.
 When the economy reaches its peak, there’s nowhere to go but down.
-Interest rates start to rise rapidly and prices of goods and services increase on a relatively faster rate.
+Interest rates start to rise rapidly and prices of goods and services increase at a relatively faster rate.
 The overall growth of money supply becomes lower due to decreased spending.

-Performing sectors: As economic recovery starts to mature, the Energy sector and Material prices have generally done well due continued production and demand.
+As the economic recovery starts to mature, the Energy sector and Material prices have generally done well due to continued production and demand.
 Sectors which consumers could not do without such as Consumer Staples and Utilities perform well during the decline phase.
 People also tend to be more concerned with defensive options considering the economy is peaking so the Health Care sector also tends to perform well.

 You can’t take it anymore.
 The relationship is just too toxic for you to handle.
 You finally decide to dump the person you’ve been dating and it just hurts so bad!
 You seldom eat, leave the house or do anything for yourself.
 You start to miss your ex and you end up feeling depressed.
 You think it’s all downhill from there… but you’ve never been more wrong.

-This sounds a tad too dramatic but recession is the equivalent of breakup in the business cycle parlance.
-The early sign of recession is when the economy starts to slow down.
+This sounds a tad too dramatic but a recession is the equivalent of a breakup in the business cycle parlance.
+The early sign of a recession is when the economy starts to slow down.
 In this phase, unemployment rates increase, interest rates go through the roof, overall income declines, bankruptcy rates rise, and the economy weakens.

-Performing sectors: Sectors carrying the essentials such as Consumer Staples and Utilities outperform the other sectors during a recession.
+Sectors carrying the essentials such as Consumer Staples and Utilities outperform the other sectors during a recession.
 Health Care and Telecommunications have also historically done well during this phase.